-Cell culture supernatant and serum were tested with this assay.
-Other body fluids might be suitable for use in the assay.
-Remove serum from the clot as soon as possible after clotting.
+Cell culture supernatant, serum, plasma and urine were tested with this assay.
+Other biological samples might be suitable for use in the assay.
+Remove serum or plasma from the clot or cells as soon as possible after clotting and separation.

-Pay attention to a possible "Hook Effect" due to high sample concentrations (see 11).
+Pay attention to a possible "Hook Effect" due to high sample concentrations (see chapter 11).
 Samples containing a visible precipitate must be clarified prior to use in the assay.
 Do not use grossly hemolyzed or lipemic specimens.

-Samples should be aliquoted and must be stored frozen at -20°C to avoid loss of bioactive mouse IL-4.
+Samples should be aliquoted and must be stored frozen at -20°C to avoid loss of bioactive human IL-4.
 If samples are to be run within 24 hours, they may be stored at 2° to 8°C (for sample stability refer to 13.5).